ros-controls/roadmap/design_drafts/components_architecture_and_urdf_examples.md

 ## URDF Examples

-ros2_control implements following robot/robot-cell architectures:
+ros2_control implementation examples are presented for the following robot/robot-cell architectures:

 1. Industrial Robots with only one interface
 2. Industrial Robots with multiple interfaces (can not be written at those at the same time)